 We are immensely grateful to all contributors and bug reporters!
-In particular, we would like to thank Zubair Bhatti, Philipp Englert, Lukas Heinrich, Alexander Held, Samuel Homiller, and Duccio Pappadopulo.
+In particular, we would like to thank Zubair Bhatti, Philipp Englert, Lukas Heinrich, Alexander Held, Samuel Homiller and Duccio Pappadopulo.

-The SCANDAL inference method is based on Masked Autoregressive Flows, and our implementation is a pyTorch port of the original code by George Papamakarios et al., which is available at https://github.com/gpapamak/maf.
+The SCANDAL inference method is based on Masked Autoregressive Flows, where our implementation is a PyTorch port of the original code by George Papamakarios, available at this repository.